 Old Ones renounce their false gods and join us in the war?”

-Benami stood up and walked slowly around the table.
+Benami stood and walked slowly around the table.
 “We are the people God chose to set free, so that we could show all men the way to freedom.
-We live apart because we must keep His
+We live apart because we must keep His laws

-among them, despite their adherence to the gods of the Old Ones?
+their adherence to the gods of the Old Ones?
 We are free because they stood and bled with us against the Mercians.
 We are as brothers.”

 Rachamim nodded.
 “And is it to King Ragnon of Hawkland you intend to appeal?
 It is said that his daughter is both beautiful and the bearer of a stone of power.”